Necronhym/Online-Pong/README.md

 The client takes one argument, the server ip address, while the server takes no arguments.
 The game was built and tested on GNU/Linux Debian 8.5 Jessie The library required to run are OpenGl and GLFW
-The game currently has no score, sound or graphical artwork.
+The game currently has no score or sound.
 These might me added later.